obaallen/Pizza-Ecommerce-App/README.md

 - Any three-digit CVC code
 - Any expiration date in the future
 - Any billing postal code, such as 12345

+To view orders, the admin can go to the 'Purchases' table and view all orders with 'status = complete'